OceanParcels/plasticparcels/README.md

 TODO:
-1. change references to DOI Links
+1. ~~change references to DOI Links~~ -- add links to non-published papers
 2. Update algorithms to be clearer
 3. Include additional kernels explanations
 4. Include release dataset explanations that are missing